top of page

 Training and Education

 CCBR offers capacity-building services for organizations, students, faculty members, and community members.
-This includes presentations, workshops, training, and academic courses.
+This includes presentations, workshops, training, coaching, and academic courses.

 CCBR connects people interested in community-based research and evaluation.
 For example, from 2017-2022 we served as the Secretariat for Community-Based Research Canada, and initiated Community-University Exposition (CUEXpo) Conferences.